 “The only constant in life is change” -Heraclitus, c.500 B.C.E.

-What do ancient philosophy and mental health have in common?
+What does ancient philosophy and mental health have in common?

 It helped our ancestors survive to vividly remember encounters with predators but the same structures activated today might look like...